arun-vlsi/VLSI-Design-Verification-Projects/README.md

 - **RTL (Register Transfer Level)**: A design abstraction that describes the operation of a digital circuit.
 - **UVM (Universal Verification Methodology)**: A standardized methodology for verifying integrated circuit designs.
 - **ModelSim**: A simulation tool for verifying HDL designs.

+## Repository Structure
+The repository is organized to separate design and verification components for better readability and understanding.

+- RTL/              : Contains Verilog/SystemVerilog design modules
+- Verification/     : Contains testbenches and verification environments
+- Projects/         : Individual design and verification case studies
+- Docs/             : Supporting documentation and explanations (if applicable)

+## Verification Methodology
+The verification approach used in this repository focuses on validating functional correctness through a combination of directed and constrained-random testing.
+Testbenches are written using SystemVerilog and UVM concepts where applicable.

+Verification includes checking:
+- Correct functional behavior
+- Reset conditions
+- Corner cases and boundary scenarios
+- Protocol or timing-related behavior (where applicable)

+## How to Run Simulation
+The projects in this repository can be simulated using standard RTL simulators such as Questa, VCS, Verilator, or any compatible tool.

+General steps:
+1. Compile the RTL design files along with the corresponding testbench files.
+2. Run the simulation using the chosen simulator.
+3. Observe simulation logs and waveforms to verify functional correctness.

+## Test Plan
+A basic verification plan is followed for the designs in this repository, which includes:

+- Verification of basic functionality
+- Reset behavior validation
+- Boundary and corner case testing
+- Error condition checks where applicable

 ## Project Structure